-“A cluster of beautifully decorated stone cottages, each sleeping 2-4, with stunning views over Kardamyli village and the rugged Mani coastline”
+“A cluster of simple chic studios and cottages sleeping 2-4, with stunning views over Kardamyli village and the rugged Mani coastline”

-- There is no pool, but it's just a short walk to the sea
+- There is no pool, but it's just a 10-minute walk to the sea

-- The local beach is pebbly, though there are 2 sandy beaches 10km away
+- The local beach is pebbly, but there are sandy beaches at Stoupa (10km)

-- It's hard to get to - 4 hours' drive from Athens, 1 hour from Kalamata (occasional charters) - but that's part of the appeal?
+- It's hard to get to - 1 hour from Kalamata (occasional flights from the UK), and 4 hours from Athens

-- You will need a hire car: the village of Kardamyli is 2km away (a nice 1/2-hour walk - unless you are carrying shopping!)
+- You will need a hire car: the village of Kardamyli is 2km away: a lovely 30-min walk, but not if you are carrying shopping

 Best time to go